Student VISA

 Explore All Guides

-Mistakes to Avoid When Filling DS-160 Form
+Mistakes to Avoid When Filing the DS-160 Form

 You must fill out the DS-160 form correctly to avoid delays or visa rejection.
 Even small mistakes like wrong dates or missing details can cause serious problems.
-Below are common mistakes you should avoid when filing the DS-160 form:

 • Use the Same Information Everywhere: Make sure your name, date of birth, and other details match across all documents, passport, I-20, financial proof, and DS-160 form.
 Even one spelling change can cause problems.